Relapse Prevention Therapy

 Relapse Prevention and Aftercare Services

 Recovery is a lifestyle choice and does not end when an individual completes rehabilitation.
-The aftercare services we offer at SoCal Mental Health provide access to private and community-based resources, including:
+The aftercare services offered should include resources, including:

-Our case managers make sure that the individuals in our program and their families have a support system in place, including continuing care.
+Case managers make sure that the individuals in the program and their families have a support system in place, including continuing care.
 The increased confidence and self-efficacy learned in relapse prevention make it easier for individuals to manage day-to-day stressors.